AdriaticOrg/test/SalesDocuments.md

 -	Place of issue is printed on document.
 -	Date of issue is printed on document.
 -	Shipment Date is printed on document.
--	VAT registration for customer is printed on document.
--	VAT specification (also informative VAT) is printed on document.